mblack1190/mnb-readme-challenge/README.md

-# Title: readme generator
+# Title: README Generator

-# Description:
+## Description:

-read me generator to make creating a readme qucker and easier than ever
+This project is designed to generate read me pages using a template that makes creating a readme faster and easier than ever.

- # Table of Contents:
+ ## Table of Contents:
     * Title
     * Description
     * Table of Contents